-The device provides a low pressure loss zone, enabling both primary and secondary circuits to be hydraulically independent of one another.
-The HydroLink combines both a low loss header and a distribution manifold.
-A low loss header is critical for high flow-resistant low-mass boiler installations because it moves the point of lowest pressure drop from the boiler to the unit's low pressure chamber.
-The distribution manifold has closely spaced tees which connect the secondary circuit to the primary loop internally so that flow in the primary loop has very little tendency to induce flow in the secondary circuit.
+The device provides a low-pressure loss zone, enabling both primary and secondary circuits to be hydraulically independent of one another.
+Yet the unit combines both a low loss header and a distribution manifold.
+A low loss header is critical for high-flow-resistant lowmass boiler installations because it moves the point of lowest pressure drop from the boiler to the unit's low-pressure chamber.
+The distribution manifold has closely spaced tees that connect the secondary circuit to the primary loop internally, so that flow in the primary loop has very little tendency to induce flow in the secondary circuit.